knative/docs/serving/samples/autoscale-go/README.md

 ### Algorithm

 Knative Serving autoscaling is based on the average number of in-flight requests per pod (concurrency).
-The system has a default [target concurency of 1.0](https://github.com/knative/serving/blob/5441a18b360805d261528b2ac8ac13124e826946/config/config-autoscaler.yaml#L27).
+The system has a default [target concurency of 100.0](https://github.com/knative/serving/blob/3f00c39e289ed4bfb84019131651c2e4ea660ab5/config/config-autoscaler.yaml#L35).

-For example, if a Revision is receiving 35 requests per second, each of which takes about about .25 seconds, Knative Serving will determine the Revision needs about 9 pods
+For example, if a Revision is receiving 350 requests per second, each of which takes about about .5 seconds, Knative Serving will determine the Revision needs about 2 pods

 ```
-35 * .25 = 8.75
+350 * .5 = 175
-ceil(8.75) = 9
+175 / 100 = 1.75
+ceil(1.75) = 2 pods
 ```

+#### Tuning

+By default Knative Serving does not limit concurrency in Revision containers.
+A limit can be set per-Configuration using the [`ContainerConcurrency`](https://github.com/knative/serving/blob/3f00c39e289ed4bfb84019131651c2e4ea660ab5/pkg/apis/serving/v1alpha1/revision_types.go#L149) field.
+The autoscaler will target a percentage of `ContainerConcurrency` instead of the default `100.0`.

 ### Dashboards